Why rent a Villa in Jamaica?

 Our experience is that our van or car packages provides the easiest most convenient way for the villa bound traveler to see Jamaica.
 Your driver will personally meet you at the Montego Bay Airport.
 No need to wait in lines for rental cars or the confusion of driving after a long flight.
 Your party and luggage will be comfortably transported directly to your villa.
 When you arrive at your villa you will be met by the villa manager (typically the cook) who will have prepared tropical drinks before dinner.

 She will tour you through the property and allow you to select your rooms and relax before dinner.
 Food for the first day or two will have been purchased in advance.
-Food costs average $30-50 per adult per day.
-The size of the group and menu and liquor choices will affect the cost, so please remember that this is just an estimate.
+Food costs average $50-80 per adult per day.
+The size of the group, villa category, the menu and liquor choices will affect the cost, so please remember that this is just an estimate.

 Also please note that some household supplies (such as paper towels, dishwashing soap, Kleenex) will be included in the grocery costs.
 Dinner will be served by your staff possibly on a terrace overlooking the sea, garden or in a formal indoor dining room.
 It's your choice!
 The staff will attend to all details for meals, including shopping, food preparation, set up, serving and cleanup.
 A villa staff member, typically the cook, will meet with you personally the next day to plan out your menu's, meal times and general villa details.